-We have audited the consolidated and separate financial statements of ABC Limited (the group and company) set out on pages ... to ..., which comprise the consolidated and separate statements of financial position as at 31 December 20X1, and the consolidated and separate statements of profit or loss and other comprehensive income, consolidated and separate statements of changes in equity and the consolidated and separate statements of refer then ended, and notes to the consolidated and separate financial statements, including a summary of significant accounting policies.
+We have audited the consolidated and separate financial statements of ABC Limited (the group and company) set out on pages ... to ..., which comprise the consolidated and separate statements of financial position as at 31 December 20X1, and the consolidated and separate statements of profit or loss and other comprehensive income, consolidated and separate statements of changes in equity and the consolidated and separate statements of cash flows for the year then ended, and notes to the consolidated and separate financial statements, including material accounting policy information.